solidi/writing/33-what-is-a-project-manager-anyway.md

 **Visualize artifacts that inspire action.** Clearly defining and iterating the roadmap to project completion is essential, and they envision together with business.
 These artifacts can change behaviors into actions by showing the way clearly.

-**Have clarity on the technical feasibility.** PM’s are there to help communicate sophisticated technical feasibility or business viability to those non-technical stakeholders by “fisher-pricing” -- making concepts easy to understand.
+**Have clarity on the technical feasibility.** PM’s are there to help communicate sophisticated technical feasibility or business viability to non-technical stakeholders by “fisher-pricing” -- making concepts easy to understand.
 They can inform, consult, or act on that information with the team.

 **PMs lead revelations about risks through discoveries.** Just as product managers help teams reveal solutions to business opportunities, project managers unearth solutions from risks.
 They seek to uncover uncertainty and reduce the feeling of “hope.”
 They resolve team blockers to meet delivery on time.